Guar seed futures rise on fresh bets | Business

-Guar seed prices on Wednesday rose by Rs 15 to Rs 4,000 per 10 quintal in futures trade after speculators increased their positions driven by a firm trend at spot market.
+Guar seed prices on Thursday rose by Rs 11 to Rs 4,041 per 10 quintal in the futures trade after speculators increased their positions driven by a firm trend at spot market.

-On the National Commodity and Derivatives Exchange, guar seed for May contracts increased by Rs 15, or 0.38 per cent, to Rs 4,000 per 10 quintal with an open interest of 32,545 lots.
+On the National Commodity and Derivatives Exchange, guar seed for the May contracts increased by Rs 11, or 0.27 per cent, to Rs 4,041 per 10 quintal with an open interest of 27,835 lots.

-According to marketmen, raising of bets by speculators tracking a firm trend in spot market on thin supplies from growing belts mainly led to rise in guar seed prices here.
+According to marketmen, raising of bets by speculators tracking a firm trend in the spot market on thin supplies from growing belts mainly led to a rise in guar seed prices here.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)